1)

 1.

-Ramban #1 and Targum Yonasan: It means simply that someone who is slain by the sword is Metamei whoever touches the corpse for seven days.
+Ramban #1 and Targum Yonasan: It means simply that whoever touches the corpse of someone who is slain is Metamei whoever touches him for seven days.
 1

 2.

-Ramban #2 (citing Nazir, 53b, 54b): By implication, it means "Cherev, Harei hu ke'Chalal" - a sword long as it still attached to the Meis) becomes an Avi Avos ha'Tum'ah, 2 to be Metamei Adam and Keilim 3 for seven days - though the sword (once it has been removed from the Meis) is not Metamei be?Ohel 4 and does not necessitate Haza'ah on the third and seventh days, nor does it obligate a Nazir to shave, and a Kohen is permitted to touch it.
+Ramban #2 (citing Nazir, 53b ): By implication, it means "Cherev, Harei hu ke'Chalal" - a sword long as it still attached to the Meis) becomes an Avi Avos ha'Tum'ah, to be Metamei Adam and Keilim 2 for seven days - though the sword (once it has been removed from the Meis) is not Metamei be'Ohel 3 and does not necessitate Haza'ah on the third and seventh days, nor does it obligate a Nazir to shave, and a Kohen is permitted to touch it.

 3.